What We Do Why EduFinance?

 Quality education is a fundamental right.
 Research shows that giving a child access to good education reduces poverty and inequality, increases life expectancy and gives women and girls more decision-making power.
 Greater overall levels of education within countries contributes to greater peace, stability and gender equality.

-However, even before COVID-19, 617 million children worldwide remain either out of school or in school, but not reaching adequate levels of learning.
+However, even before COVID-19, 617 million children worldwide remained either out of school or in school, but not reaching adequate levels of learning.
 This perpetuates poverty and global inequality generation after generation.

 Investing in Access to Quality Education

 Our objective is clear - More children learning and accessing quality education.
-To do this, Opportunity EduFinance partners with financial institutions to mobilize capital to school owners and parents, and boost the capacity of school leaders and teachers.
+To do this, Opportunity EduFinance partners with financial institutions to mobilize capital for school owners and parents, and boost the capacity of school leaders and teachers.

 OUR THEORY OF CHANGE

 Financial institutions invest in schools and parents

 Financial institutions provide essential education financing through school improvement loans and school fee loans, using gender aware lending practices.